Edward Winter Clark: Ministry in India

-The glorious moment for Clark was not without troubles.
-The village became divided over the new religion.
-Some felt that Clark could not be trusted because he had the same white face as the British military.
-The Nagas opposed anything that would promote alliance with the encroaching British power.
-Clark was determined to dedicate himself to the people and trust the Lord alone for protection.
-But the division among the villagers and mistrust of the white man grew stronger.
-Therefore, the Christians along with Rev. Clark decided to form a new village so that they can worship God freely.
-On October 24, 1876, the Christians along with Rev. Clark and their sympathizers established Molung village.

-Molung (Molungyimsen) is the first Christian village in Nagaland because this is the first village formed with Christian prayers.
+Molung (Molungkimong) is the first Christian village in Nagaland, where 15 converts were baptized on December 22, 1872.
 It was in Molungyimsen that the first Naga Christian Association was held.
-Molungyimsen is also known as the Cradle of Education because the first school in Nagaland was established in Molung (Molungyimsen) in 1878.
+Molungyimsen is also known as the Cradle of Education as the first school in Nagaland was established in Molung (Molungyimse) in 1878.
 The first book in Nagaland was written and printed in Molungyimsen.
 In 1894 Clark moved the Naga Mission Center to Impur which is now known as the Ao Baptist Arogo Mungdang (Ao Baptist Arogo Mungdang).

-In 1905 Clark saw a record one hundred and ninety baptisms.
-The work was truly blessed of God but Clark saw that better days were yet ahead.
+In 1905 Clark saw a record 190 baptisms.
 The Nagas were well aware that to accept Christianity would mean drastic changes in their social life.
 "Adherents of the old, cruel faith were quick to see that the gospel of peace and love would rapidly empty their skull houses and put to rout most of the old customs handed down from forefathers, for whom they held the greatest reverence.
 The missionaries presence and his teaching had spread like wildfire from mountain peak to peak and everywhere was fostered the suspicious spirit.
 Clark died on March 18, 1913 at age 83."

 Legacy

 Christianity brought an end to the practice of headhunting and destroyed most of the traditional culture and oral knowledge of the various Naga tribes.
-Clark's vision for a Christian Nagaland came true, with the high price of destroying the Naga's indigenous culture though it has advantages like marking end to cruelty like headhuning.
+Clark's vision for a Christian Nagaland came true, with the high price of destroying the Naga's indigenous culture though it has advantages including marking the end to some cultural cruelties.

 By 1980 the Naga population was 572,742 and the Baptist population was 185,987.

-Today the Census of India, puts the numbers of Christians to more than 90% of the population of Nagaland thus making it, with Meghalaya and Mizoram, one of the three Christian-majority states in India and the only state where Christians form 90% of the population.
+By 2020 the Census of India put the numbers of Christians to more than 90% of the population of Nagaland thus making it, with Meghalaya and Mizoram, one of the three Christian-majority states in India.
 Nagaland is known as "the only predominantly Baptist state in the world."